How to Clean Fuel Injectors at Home

 how-to-clean-diesel-injectors

-#3 Use a Solvent for Interior
+#3 Use a Solvent to Clean the Interior

 To clean the injector you’ll need a solvent which can be purchased at your local hardware or repair store.
 We recommend using a brake parts cleaner or carburetor cleaner.
 Our favorite cleaner is the Royal Purple Max-Clean Fuel System Cleaner and Stabilizer which can be purchased at most hardware stores or through Amazon.
 Any solutions that contain polyetheramine (PEA) are preferred as they are most effective when dissolving thick carbon residue.